 Glastonbury Festival's first batch of tickets for next year's music extravaganza has sold out in just 23 minutes.

-The ticket plus coach package opened for sale at 6pm, giving music fans their first opportunity to bag a pass to 2017´s festival, but online traffic was so heavy that minutes later, would-be buyers were unable to access the site.
+The ticket plus coach package opened for sale at 6pm this evening, giving music fans their first opportunity to bag a pass to 2017's festival, but online traffic was so heavy that minutes later, would-be buyers were unable to access the site.

 Punters were snapping up tickets at a cost of £238 per person plus a £5 booking fee, plus coach tickets that varied in price from a £21 single from Bath to a £107 return from Glasgow.